EasyAI/Simple-Binance-Trader/README.md

 ### Repository Contains:
 - run.py : This is used to start/setup the bot.
 - trader_configuration.py : Here is where you write your conditions using python logic.
-- settings.txt : This contains indicators that can be used by the bot.
+- patterns.py : Can be used to trade based on specific patterns.
 - Core
   - botCore.py : Is used to manage the socket and trader as well as pull data to be displayed.
-  - handler.py : handles file reading/saving for cached data.
   - trader.py : The main trader inchage or updating and watching orders.
   - static : Folder for static files for the website (js/css).
   - templates : Folder for HTML page templates.